red-hat-storage/ocs-ci/templates/README.md

-Once we will have all patch files we can just run the script [scripts/apply-patch.sh](../scripts/apply-patch.sh) and see what was changed via `git diff` command  and we can send PR with latest changes to our templates.
+Once we will have all patch files we can just run the script [scripts/apply-patch.sh](../scripts/apply-patch.sh) and see what was changed via `git diff` command and you can send PR with latest changes to our templates.
 Advantage is also that if there will be some conflict, the script `apply-patch.sh` will fail and we will need to solve the conflict.